 Bread Bowl: This soup is incredibly impressive served in a pumpernickel bread bowl or pretzel bowl.

 Toasted Pepitas: We LOVE to top this soup with toasted pepitas (pumpkin seeds).
 That’s what we did for the soup in these photos!
-The process is super simple: Just heat a little canola oil in a saute pan and add the seeds.
+The process is super simple: Just heat a little oil in a saute pan and add the seeds.
 Shake regularly to move them around.
 You’ll hear small pops as they begin to brown and toast.
 This doesn’t take long, so be careful.
 As the seeds brown and the nutty/toasty smell wafts up, lower the heat.
 Add a little salt, shake around, and then remove from heat.
 (Be careful!!
 These will be really hot at first.
 Do not eat until they’re cool.)
+Then sprinkle generously on top of the soup to serve.

 Pumpernickel croutons: Use pumpernickel bread and our air-fried crouton recipe to make perfect croutons to complement this soup!

-Store this soup in the fridge in an air-tight container for up to 5 days.
+Store any leftover soup in the fridge in an air-tight container for up to 5 days.
 Keep in mind the soup’s flavors and heat will intensify as it sits.

 How to freeze leftover pumpkin soup: